 I do like bags with a main compartment for nappies a separate zipped pocket for documents and an extra space for bottles/food but that’s about it: before buying a bag, make sure it fits your carrying style.

-Diaper bag or diaper backpack?
+Best diaper bag or diaper backpack?

 The choice between a changing bag and a changing backpack depends very much on your packing habit, how you are going to get around and the age of your child